MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

 - [Use the code editor](getting-started/code-editor.md)
 - [Add code components](configure/component-framework.md)

-## Security
+## Security and governamce

 <!--image-->
 **CONTENT NOTE: IMAGE CONVEYING SECURITY HERE**

 Power Pages inbuilt security is its core, which allows organizations to securely enable access of their business data to their users (internal or external) via Power Page’s authorization rules.
-For more information, see [Power Pages security](security/power-pages-security.md)
+More information: [Power Pages security](security/power-pages-security.md)

-Organizations using Power Pages can choose from various authentication providers or allow access to site content anonymously.
-For more information, see [Configure Authentication](security/configure-portal-authentication.md)
+- Organizations using Power Pages can choose from various authentication providers or allow access to site content anonymously.
+More information: [Configure Authentication](security/configure-portal-authentication.md)

-Power Pages is hosted as Azure App Service, which has International Organization for Standardization (ISO), System and Organization Controls (SOC), and Payment cards Industry Data Security Standards (PCI DSS) compliance.
-For more information, see [Microsoft Trust Center](https://www.microsoft.com/trust-center/product-overview)
+- Power Pages is hosted as Azure App Service, which has International Organization for Standardization (ISO), System and Organization Controls (SOC), and Payment cards Industry Data Security Standards (PCI DSS) compliance.
+More information: [Microsoft Trust Center](https://www.microsoft.com/trust-center/product-overview)

-Power Pages supports modern TLS crypto standards (TLS 1.2) and has inbuilt DDOS protection.
-Power Pages supports dynamic IP restriction to limit traffic from bad actors and provides secure, configuration-driven mechanisms for admins to address top web security vulnerabilities such as injection attacks, cross site request forgery, and server-side request forgery.
+ - Power Pages supports modern TLS crypto standards (TLS 1.2) and has inbuilt DDOS protection.
+It also supports dynamic IP restriction to limit traffic from bad actors and provides secure, configuration-driven mechanisms for admins to address top web security vulnerabilities such as injection attacks, cross site request forgery, and server-side request forgery.

-You can also configure Power Pages to use edge caching and Web Application Firewall (WAF) capabilities.
+- You can also configure Power Pages to use edge caching and Web Application Firewall (WAF) capabilities.
 More information: [Set up Azure Front Door with portals](/power-apps/maker/portals/azure-front-door).

-## Governance

-Power Pages and provides some helpful tools for administrators to manage the administration and lifecycle of their sites and environments.
+Power Pages provides some helpful tools for administrators to manage the administration and lifecycle of their sites and environments.
+More information: [Power Pages governance](admin/coe-portals.md)

-For more information, see [Power Pages Governance](admin/coe-portals.md)

 ## Integration with other Power Platform components